Alpha backgrounds in the AMoRE-Pilot experiment: Radioactive contamination of CMO crystal scintillators

 The energy released in the $\alpha$-decay of an internal radio-contaminant is fully contained in the crystal and produces a peak at its Q-value~(Q$_{\alpha}$) in the energy spectrum.
-The Q$_{\alpha}$ values of all $\alpha$-decays in the sequential decays of $^{238}$U, $^{232}$Th, and $^{235}$U chains are higher than 4 MeV, a region of the energy spectrum where there is only a small portion of $\beta$- or $\gamma$-like events and signals there are primarily generated by untagged muons or neutrons.
-The $\alpha$-induced-events in the energy of 2.5--8~MeV are selected by means of the rise time~(RT) and the light-heat ratio~(LH) distributions as shown in Fig.~\ref{fig:alpha_selection}.
-The rise time is the time between 10\% and 90\% of the signal height, and light-heat ratio is the ratio between photon signal and phonon signal in the event.
+The Q values of all alpha decays in the decay chains of $^{238}$U, $^{232}$Th, and $^{235}$U are higher than 4 MeV, where we expect only a small portion of beta or gamma-like events primarily generated by untagged muons or neutrons.
+In this analysis, we discriminate alpha particles with energy above 2.5~MeV even though the energy degraded alphas could fall below 2.5~MeV in the continuous spectrum.
+This is because the limited alpha/beta discrimination at the lower energy side would increase the analysis uncertainty.
+Therefore, the $\alpha$-induced-events in the 2.5--8~MeV energy range are selected using the rise time~(RT) and the light-heat ratio~(LH) distributions as shown in Fig.~\ref{fig:alpha_selection}.
+The rise time is the time between 10\% and 90\% of the signal height, which is $\sim$1--2~ms for the six crystals under study.
+The light-heat ratio is the ratio between photon signal and phonon signal in the event~\cite{alenkov2019,gbkim2015}.
 In these distributions, it can be seen that the $\alpha$-events are very localized at the projected LH versus RT values and there is no strong correlation between them.
-To safely choose $\alpha$-events with a negligible contamination from $\beta$/$\gamma$-events, a selection is made for each channel that is based on the median and standard deviation for the RT and LH distributions that are specific to that crystal detector; $\alpha$ events are accepted if they are in an ellipse that is with 10 standard deviations of the RT and LH mean values (see Fig.~\ref{fig:alpha_selection}).
+To safely choose $\alpha$-events with a negligible contamination fr om $\beta$/$\gamma$-events, a selection is made for each channel, which is based on the median and standard deviation for the RT and LH distributions, which are specific to that crystal detector. $\alpha$ events are accepted if they are in an ellipse that is with 10 standard deviations of the RT and LH mean values (see Fig.~\ref{fig:alpha_selection}).